 John McCoy

-I am an Assistant Professor of Marketing at the Wharton School of the University of Pennsylvania, where I'm also affiliated with the Wharton Neuroscience Initiative.
+I am an Assistant Professor of Marketing at the Wharton School of the University of Pennsylvania.

 -

 My collaborators and I have proposed a new solution to extracting wisdom from the crowd: select not the "most popular" answer, but rather the "surprisingly popular" answer.
-That is, elicit from each respondent both their own answer and their prediction about the answers of others and select the answer which is more popular than the crowd itself predicts.
+That is, elicit from respondents their own answer and their prediction about the answers of others and select the answer that is more popular than the crowd predicts.

 Representative press: